 General Questions about Field Education

-Concentration year internships focus on competencies required for more advanced social work practice within the student's academic track and, if applicable, certificate program.
-Students with advanced standing enter directly into a concentration year internship after one quarter of academic courses.
+Foundation-year internships are generalist in nature and focus on core social work competencies.
+Foundation-year students work with a variety of client systems.
+Concentration-year internships focus on competencies required for more advanced social work practice within the student's academic concentration and, if applicable, certificate program.
+Students with advanced standing enter directly into a concentration-year internship after one quarter of academic courses.

 How many total hours are required for an internship?